MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/dirsync-for-your-office-365-dev-test-environment.md

 14. In the left navigation, click **Users > Active users**.

     Note the account named **User1**.
-This account is from the CORP Windows Server AD domain and is proof that directory synchronization has worked.
+This account is from the CORP AD DS domain and is proof that directory synchronization has worked.

 15. Click the **User1** account.
 For product licenses, click **Edit**.